 Free Bitcoin Mining Websites

 Bitcoin mining faucets are websites, generally full of advertising links, which allow you to earn small amounts of Bitcoin and Altcoin just by solving the captcha for the recognition (and exclusion) of any bots.
 Many mining faucets are just a waste of time because they do not pay or dispense too small amounts of cryptocurrencies.
-First of all, my advise is to sign up on the two best micro wallets for faucets, CoinPot and FaucetHub to optimise and keep safe your earnings.
+First of all, my advice is to sign up on the two best micro wallets for faucets, CoinPot and FaucetHub to optimize and keep safe your earnings.

 This is a very popular Bitcoin mining faucet.
 It pays out every five minutes, has a referral link to help you make more money, and is straight forward to use.
 You can simply leave the browser open for five minutes, claim your bitcoin then start over again.
 Another reason people like this mining faucet is that it allows you to also collect altcoins like Dash.
 If you sign in daily, even if you only claim once, you’ll get a bonus.

-This has been a long-running mining platform favourite for many people.
+This has been a long-running mining platform favorite for many people.
 In fact, when they were behind on payments, unlike many other mining faucets who just fold, they were able to catch up and back pay people.
 They’ll also pay out more than many faucets at 22-8,659 Satoshis per hour.
 One more aspect that makes it a top rated faucet is its ease of use.
 If you’re one of the people who got into Bitcoin thanks to Coinbase’s accessibility, you’re in luck.
 Once you get to 80,000 Satoshi, you can have the coins deposited right to your account.

 This site claims that users can earn up to 5,000 Satoshi every 15 minutes, depending on how many people are online at one time.
 This site is completely free, and pays out a 5% bonus for the previous day, as long as you come back and use it on sequential days.

-This is one of the most ‘family friendly’ and approachable Bitcoin faucets out there.
+This is one of the most ‘family-friendly’ and approachable Bitcoin faucets out there.
 There’s literally a family on a computer for the homepage hero image.
 Though the community isn’t large, it’s got a decent time frame with a payout every 15 minutes, and a 100% commission to you for referrals.
 In all, they’ve got a lot going for them and should be one that you add to your daily mining faucet rounds.

 FreeBitcoin only pays out once an hour, but it also hosts weekly lotteries that can get you up to one bitcoin.
 In addition to that, there’s a lifetime 50% referral fee.
 By some measurements, this site is the largest Bitcoin faucet on the web, which makes it one of the most trustworthy.
 There’s also a very simple interface, making it simple to claim your bitcoin